Milne-Centre/data_science/Assignment_1_dataset/readme.md

-## This folder contain the cereal dataset needed for assignment 1
+## This folder contains the cereal dataset needed for assignment 1

 Fields in the dataset: